Monitoring platform events

 5

-Number of threads for event processing
+Number of threads within event processing

 server.features.eventLog.maxExecutorPoolSize